 Much of the UFC placement equipment can be re-used for retrieval.
-Such equipment will include the UFC transfer flask and trolley, the placement machine with its gantry crane and trolley, and the temporary borehole covers.
-New equipment needed for the retrieval operations will include a revised borehole shielding barrier with sliding door, a UFC clamp tool, slurry vacuum, water sprays, water bladder, spray ring and winch.
+Such equipment will include the UFC transfer flask (with shielding doors and integral ram), the shielding barriers, trolleys for the UFC flask, bottom plate and rails, the hydraulic cylinder cart and, the locomotive.
+New equipment needed for the retrieval operations will encompass recovery tubes with associated trolleys and shielding barriers.
 Further, bentonite recovery equipment (hydrodynamic removal and decanting systems) will need to be assembled.